microsoft/EdgeML/Applications/GesturePod/onComputer/README.md

 GesturePod is a plug-and-play, gesture recognition device.

-As the GesturePod involves hardware, this implements GesturePod's gesture recognition pipeline on your system.
+As the GesturePod involves hardware, this implements GesturePod's gesture recognition pipeline on your computer system.
 We have stored sensor data collected from the GesturePod.
 This pre-stored sensor data is used for gesture recognition.
-You can now play around with GesturePod on your system!
+You can now play around with GesturePod on your computer!

 ## Quick Start